 Grand Velas All Suites & Spa Resort:Riviera Maya all-inclusive-ness, perfected

-Casa del Atrio: The best arty b&b bargain in the laid back (but happening) town of Queretaro (as published in National Geographic Traveler)
+Casa del Atrio: The best arty b&b bargain in the laid back (but happening) town of Queretaro (as published in our piece for National Geographic Traveler)

 Boutique Hotel Quinta Chanabnal: A Mayanist infuses his passion into the first boutique hotel on the doorstep of the Palenque archaeological site

 We don’t know exactly how many Mayan archaeological sites there are in Mexico.
-We do know that we visited 54 of them–from stars like Palenque and Chichen Itza to little-visited WAY off the beaten path digs.
-To save you from trolling our blog endlessly in search of each of our posts about these sites we (thoughtfully) compiled all of them into this handy alphabetized list of archaeological sites we visited with links back to our original posts about them.
-Now you can really get serious about planning your vacation in the Mundo Maya before the Mayan calendar mysteriously ends on December 21, 2012.
+We do know that we visited 54 of them–from stars like Palenque and Chichen Itza to little-visited off the beaten path sites like Hormiguero.
+We’ve compiled this handy alphabetized list of archaeological sites we’ve visited with links back to our original posts about them. so you can easily plan your own Indiana Jones adventures.

 Rodeo was invented in Mexico, specifically in the Lagos de Moreno area of Jalisco which is still a hotbed of horsemanship.
 Lagos is where we spent many blissful days riding from hacienda to hacienda (often over stretches of the original Camino Real), watching amazing horse trainers at work, cheering along with the crowd at charreadas (Mexican rodeos), taking part in branding day and learning how to ride like a charro (Mexican cowboy).
 Sort of.